jasonmeurer/awsCrossZoneHA/README.md

   + AWS::Lambda::Permission

 - The firewalls utilize Path Monitoring to determine if the peer firewall is passing traffic.
-  + The peer firewall destination NATs the ping probe on to 8.8.8.8.
+  + The peer firewall destination NATs the ping probe on to 8.8.8.8 for dual NIC and the first IP of the VPC in a signle NIC design.
 (Configurable)
   + The path monitor is not configured with a Preemptive Hold Timer to ensure a rapid failover.
 - In the event of a path outage, the firewall utilizes Action-Oriented Log Forwarding to notify an API Gateway of the outage.
 - The firewall will pass the necessary VPC and ENI information to the API Gateway.
 - The API Gateway triggers a Lambda Script to initiate the failover.
 - The Lambda Script first initiates an HTTP call to the firewall to validate the failover path is available.
-  + The firewall destination NATs the HTTP request on to http://checkip.amazonaws.com.
+  + The firewall destination NATs the HTTP request on to http://checkip.amazonaws.com for dual NIC and to a management profile on an loopback interface in a single NIC design.
 (Configurable)
 - If the path check is successful, the lambda searches all route tables in the VPC and replaces the down ENIs with the live ENI.
 - No automated failback occurs.
 Failback can be triggered from the desired firewall by hitting the "Send Test Log" button in the Payload Format dialog box in the HTTP Server profile.